 Coconut oil is incredibly effective at treating two causes of dandruff.
 First, it intensely moisturizes your scalp – so if your dandruff is caused by plain old dry skin, it can help there.
 Or, if your dandruff is the fungal-induced kind (sorry, but that’s literally what it is!), coconut oil is a natural antifungal that’s incredibly effective at getting rid of dandruff-causing fungi.

 6. Lemon Juice

 Like apple cider vinegar, the acidity of lemon can help bring your scalp’s pH back into balance.
 Like our faces, our scalp is naturally slightly more acidic than neutral.
-Put a few teaspoons of lemon juice onto your scalp and massage, then rinse with water.
+Put a few diluted teaspoons of lemon juice onto your scalp and massage, then rinse with water.
 You can also add a little lemon juice into the water you’ll use to rinse your hair after shampooing.

 7. Aloe Vera

-If itching is becoming bothersome, aloe can treat that immediate symptom (after all, itching will only make it worse!) as well as balance your scalp’s oil production out over the long term.
+If itching is becoming bothersome, aloe can treat that immediate symptom (after all, scratching will only make it worse!) as well as balance your scalp’s oil production out over the long term.
 The aloe gel that you can buy for sunburns is alright in a pinch, but it’s definitely worth having an aloe plant or two around – not only are they amazing air purifiers, the gel is an amazing natural healer for almost all skin issues.